jbdura/jbdura/README.md

 - 👋 Hi, I’m @jbdura
 - 👀 web app dev and with a touch of web app security interest
 - 🌱 I’m currently learning Python and Typescript
-- 💞️ I’m looking to collaborate on JavaScript (REACT) projects.
+- 💞️ I’m looking to collaborate on JavaScript (REACT, Angular, Vue) projects.
 - 📫 How to reach me [twitter](twitter.com/jbidura) or [LinkedIn](https://ke.linkedin.com/in/johnson-bidura-2a8317107)